OnlyJ22/StudyToWGU/CS 109/Ch6.md

 * `args[]` stores **command-line arguments** passed to the program
 * This allows flexibility in configuring how the program behaves at runtime
 * Once all logic is done, the program exits by reaching the end of `main`

-Here is your lesson content on **Protecting Objects and Classes** formatted in the structured layout:

----

 ### Section 3: Protecting Objects and Classes